Laci21/futurestars/docs/breathing-excercise-prd.md

 ![Exhale Phase](../images/exhale.png)

 - Prompt: *“Exhale slowly for 5 seconds and empty your lungs.”*
-- Animation: Bubble rises or shrinks gradually over 5 seconds.
+- Animation: Bubble shrinks back to its original size over 5 seconds.
 - Oracle speaks once.
-- Subtle sound cue for breath out (e.g., air or wave).
+- No additional exhale sound cue (Oracle voice-over only).
 - Transition to success after countdown.

 ---